-Students, teachers and researchers of TU Graz can enter the competition for the prizes alone or in a team.
+Students and employees of TU Graz can enter the competition for the prizes alone or in a team.
 There are no limits as to the topics of the work submitted.
 The entries are evaluated in terms of the quality with which they discuss, consider and/or integrate gender and diversity aspects (such as gender, age, culture, language, experience, physical abilities, etc.).
-The prizes are awarded for theses, publications, conference contributions, teaching content and/or methods, continuing education for the development of diversity know-how and non-scientific projects to promote diversity in research and teaching.
+The prizes are awarded for theses and publications, conference contributions, teaching content and/or methods, continuing education for the development of diversity know-how and non-scientific projects to promote diversity in research and teaching.

 Students and employees of TU Graz can find further details on the prize and the call for entries in the Intranet TU4U.